learnbyexample/cli-computing/cli_computing.md

 shopt -s globstar
 ```

 I prefer a simple prompt `PS1='$ '` instead of fancy colors.
 See [bash manual: Controlling the Prompt](https://www.gnu.org/software/bash/manual/bash.html#Controlling-the-Prompt) for customization options.
-You can use [bashrcgenerator](https://bashrcgenerator.com/) to easily generate fancy prompts.
 See also [starship](https://starship.rs/) which is a minimal, blazing-fast, and infinitely customizable prompt for any shell.

 Some history customizations are shown below.
 See [bash manual: History Facilities](https://www.gnu.org/software/bash/manual/bash.html#Bash-History-Facilities) for more details.
 See also [unix.stackexchange: common history across sessions](https://unix.stackexchange.com/q/18212/109046).